 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a. cover

-- b. optical drive
+- b. front bezel

 - c. drive cage

-- d. front bezel

-- 3. Disconnect the I/O panel or FlyWire cable and the audio cable from the system board.
+- 3. Disconnect and un-thread the I/O panel/ FlyWire cable from the fan-shelter clip and heat sink.

 4. Remove the screw that secures the I/O panel to the chassis.
-Then, slide the I/O panel to release and remove it from the computer.
+Then, slide the I/O panel to the right to release and remove from the computer.